mainfo/mainfo.github.io/README.md

 sudo apt-get install python-mysqldb
 ```

-Create the data folder
+Create the data folder that will store: the data...

 ```
 mkdir data
 ```

 Create the python file

 ```
 touch usha_get_loc.py

 ```
-Enter the file and copy paste the script usha_get_loc.py that is in this repo
+Enter the file and copy paste the script usha_get_loc.py that should be in this github repo

 ```
 nano usha_get_loc.py
 ```

 Paste, replace the missing connexion strings by yours.
 CTRL X / yes and Enter to save